sleepymalc/pbb.wtf/content/posts/VSCode-LaTeX-Inkscape/index.md

 This is probably the only thing I don't like that much in Gilles Castel's setup.
 I'm quite comfortable looking at $\LaTeX$ source code for formula, and I don't think they look that nice.
 But if you want to set them up in VS Code, there is an extension [here](https://github.com/Pancaek/vsc-conceal), I have no experience with this particular setup, feel free to try them out though.

 ### HyperSnips

 If you look around in the VS Code extension marketplace to find UltiSnips' equivalence, you probably will find [Vsnips](https://marketplace.visualstudio.com/items?itemName=corvofeng.Vsnips).
 But I'm not sure why this is the case, I can't figure out how to set it up properly.
 Hence, I find another alternative, which is [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips).
 Please first download [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips).
-Now, just follow the instruction, copy [latex.hsnips](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/Snippets/latex.hsnips) into `$HOME/Library/Application Support/Code/User/hsnips/`, and you're good to go!
+Now, just follow the instruction, copy [`latex.hsnips`](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/Snippets/latex.hsnips) into `$HOME/Library/Application Support/Code/User/hsnips/`, and you're good to go!

-To modify this file, you can either go to this file in your finder or use VSCode built-in command function.
+To modify this file, you can either go to this file in your finder or use VS Code built-in command function.
 For command function,

 1. Press `shift+cmd+space` to type in some command to VS Code.
 2. Type `>HyperSnips: Open Snippet File`